leonardosblang/gpt3-whatsapp/README.md

 - Understand natural language
 - Respond to users with highly accurate, natural language responses
 - Personalize your bot with custom responses
-- Train your bot to understand more complex language
+- Train your bot to understand more complex language(Requires finetuning a model of your choice first)

 ## Prerequisites